julySteuer/rust_3d_rendering/README.md

 # 3D Rendering Framework
 ## What is this Framework
 ---
 This Framework is a attempt of building a 3d framework on top of my already existing 2d engine.
-It can be used to display basic shapes or make your own, more complex, out of this shapes.
+It can be used to display basic shapes or make your own, more complex, out of this given basic shapes.

 ## Technical Details
 ---